 - College-Sponsored Activity - any activity on or off campus that is initiated, aided, authorized, or supervised by the College.

-- Student Conduct Officer - designated by the Vice President of Student Affairs and Enrollment Management, the Student Conduct Officer is the College official primarily responsible for implementation of the College's disciplinary procedures.
+- Student Conduct Officer - designated by the Vice President of Student Affairs, the Student Conduct Officer (Dean of Student Development) is the College official primarily responsible for implementation of the College’s student conduct disciplinary procedures.

 - Preponderance of Evidence - the standard of proof of “more likely than not” used to determine the outcome of disciplinary proceedings.